 Chuck Cascio has a broad range of experiences in education, consulting, and leadership.
 A former teacher at both the secondary school and university levels, Chuck has spent the past 18 years working with national education-based organizations.
 Prior to focusing on the work of USHCA, Chuck developed communications, public affairs, and interactive learning as a Vice President at Educational Testing Service (ETS) for ten years.
 Before joining ETS, Chuck was Vice President for Certification Standards and Teacher Development at the National Board for Professional Teaching Standards, where he expanded the profile of NBPTS through a variety of creative promotional initiatives.
 As both a staff member and consultant for different education organizations, Chuck has developed promotional campaigns, media-relations strategies, and business initiatives that have increased awareness, improved public relations, and grown market presence.
 He is a highly skilled writer, editor, and speaker who has worked on projects ranging from book development through website content, logo creation, sales copy, and speech content and presentation.
 His awards include being lead creative developer for an Emmy Award-winning public service campaign, and receiving a National Endowment for Humanities Grant, a Presidential Scholars Award, a Rothman Institute Award for Entrepreneurial Leadership, and various honors and citations for journalism, creative writing, and teaching.
 Chuck holds a Master’s Degree in Communications from American University, a Bachelor of Science in Economics and Business Administration from Wagner College, and an Advanced Studies Certificate in Executive Leadership from Georgetown University’s McDonough School of Business.

-Danielle Pickens, the Academy’s Senior Human Capital Advisor (and Human Capital Partner), has more than a decade of experience working in urban education.
+Danielle Pickens, the Academy’s Chief Program Officer, has more than fifteen years of experience working in urban education.
 Most recently, as a Human Resources Director for the New York City Department of Education, she led a team of 50+ employees to assist more than 5,000 teachers annually in gaining certification quickly and easily so they could focus on the more important work of improving their instructional practice.
 As part of her role in Human Resources, Danielle also conceptualized and launched technology systems like a Human Resources Exchange, an online communications platform, to better share HR updates, news, and data with schools, central, and field-based offices.
 With each project, she focused on improving HR processes, customer service, data management, and services for schools.
 For her leadership and contributions, Danielle was selected as an inaugural member of the Chancellor’s Fellowship, an eight month leadership development program.
 Prior to her work in Human Resources, she raised more than $70 million in private funding to support the New York City Department of Education’s key leadership priorities, including a Leadership Academy for principals, parent involvement, and a budget reallocation process.
 Before joining the New York City Department of Education, Danielle served as a project coordinator for the Chicago Public Schools and worked at Accenture, a management consulting firm.
 Danielle earned a Master’s in Education Policy and Management from the Harvard Graduate School of Education and a Bachelor’s degree in Public Policy from the University of Chicago.

 Craig Chin, Human Capital Partner